AlfieWPearce/Solar-System/README.md

 # Solar-System
 Coding Languages: HTML / JS (P5 / Three.js - in the future) | Category: Simulation | Difficulty Evolving

-Solar-System is a long-term physics simulation project that will grow from a simple 2D orbital model into a fully traversable 3D universe.
+Solar System is a long-term physics simulation project that will evolve from a simple 2D orbital model into a fully traversable 3D universe.

 Currently, it's a p5.js-based 2D system featuring realistic Newtonian gravity and basic orbital physics.
 Next steps include: future pathing, leapfrog integration, realistic scaling and 3D.